Axellience/customgen-documentation/reverse.md

 ## Controlling reverse engineering from the dashboard

-GenMyModel reverse engineering service allows you to control the way your model is built using options (_e.g,_ you can remove methods from the reversed model or attributes).
+GenMyModel reverse engineering service enables you to control the way your model is built using options (_e.g,_ you can remove methods from the reversed model or attributes).
 Keep in mind that these options impact the created model and not your source code!
 Here is a list of the options you have to control the reverse from the dashboard:
 * **Remove operations**, _false by default_, removes all the class/interface operations (methods) from the model,